Athena-OS/athena-nix/docs/nixpkgs.md

 Usually, if patches are available online, it is a good practice to use `fetchpatch` instead of using local patch files.

+`fetchpatch` is only needed over `fetchurl` when the patch is dynamically generated from a source control system.
+When it seems to be a static file, `fetchurl` should be used.

 As example, in `package.nix`:
 ```nix
   patches = [